d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 > When multiple entries are matched, the placeholder is only replaced by the first one.
 As a result, potentially interesting entries may be "hidden" by this behavior.
 {: .prompt-info }

 This technique can already leak parts of the database from the configuration file, but is a bit hazardous: we overcome the need for user interaction, but still lack the exaustivity.
-Let's get back to the documentation, see if we could find a way to uniquely predict every entry of the database.
+Let's see if we could find a way to uniquely predict every entry of the database.

 ## UUID recursion time!